oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 In this lab, you will:

-- Add new columns to the existing Products table
+- Add new columns to the existing Products table.

-- Populate the new columns
+- Populate the new columns.

-- Create lookup tables
+- Create lookup tables.

 ## Task 1: Add Columns to the Products Table

 1. Click **SQL Workshop** from the top navigation menu and select **Object Browser**.

     ![Object Browser](images/navigate-to-object-browser1.png " ")